smohsinali/SMAC3/source/manual.rst

     cd examples/spear_qcp && ls -l

-| In this folder you'll see the following files:
+In this folder you'll see the following files and directories:
-|  **features.txt**:
+    * **features.txt**:
-|    The feature file is contains the features for each instance in a csv-format.
+     The feature file is contains the features for each instance in a csv-format.

      +--------------------+--------------------+--------------------+-----+
      |      instance      | name of feature 1  | name of feature 2  | ... |